ibm-cloud-docs/containers/cs_integrations_service_binding.md

 # Adding services by using IBM Cloud service binding
 {: #service-binding}

-Add {{site.data.keyword.cloud_notm}} services to enhance your Kubernetes cluster with extra capabilities in areas such as Watson AI, data, security, and Internet of Things (IoT).
+Add {{site.data.keyword.cloud_notm}} services to enhance your Kubernetes cluster with extra capabilities in areas such as {{site.data.keyword.watson}} AI, data, security, and Internet of Things (IoT).
 {: shortdesc}

 **What types of services can I bind to my cluster?** </br>